Antonio Brown says 'karma' when Smith-Schuster is asked about dirty hit on Burfict

 You be the judge:

 Burfict was suspended for the first three games of the 2016 season.
 His list of questionable plays extends beyond the Bengals-Steelers rivalry.
-He's also been accused of dirty plays against Ravens tight end Maxx Williams, former Patriots tight end Martellus Bennett, former Patriots running back LeGarrette Blount, and Bell.
+He's also been accused of dirty plays against Ravens tight end Maxx Williams, Patriots tight end Martellus Bennett, former Patriots running back LeGarrette Blount, and Bell.
 Burfict missed the first three games of the 2017 season for his illegal hit on Chiefs fullback Anthony Sherman during a preseason game.
 Earlier this season, he kicked at Steelers fullback Roosevelt Nix's head, but he avoided a suspension.

 Burfict's history of dirty plays doesn't excuse the hit he suffered on Monday night.
 It doesn't make the hit any better.
 It can't be used as a way to justify that block.

-It's worth noting that Smith-Schuster did apologize on Twitter after the game, saying "he didn't mean to hurt" Burfict.
+It's worth noting that Smith-Schuster did apologize on Twitter after the game, saying he "didn't mean to hurt" Burfict.

 -